kavonrtep/assembly_repeat_annotation_pipeline/README.md

 ```
 Parameter `-t` specifies the number of threads to use.
 Singularity parameter `-B` is used to bind the input and output directories to the container.
 Without this parameter, the container will not be able to access the input and output files.
 File `config.yaml` must be also in directory which is accessible to the container.
 In the example above this is the current directory `$PWD`.

+## Running pipeline on metacentrum
+Use [./scripts/annotate_repeats_metacentrum.sh](./scripts/annotate_repeats_metacentrum.sh) script to run the pipeline on metacentrum.
+Adjust paths to the input files , output directory and singularity image.

 ## Output structure
 TODO